Top Northern Ireland Attractions: Comprehensive Guide to Northern Ireland

 Statues, Memorials and More at Belfast City Hall

-The statues of Queen Victoria by Sir Thomas Brock can be found within the City Hall grounds, as well as a granite column commemorating the American Expeditionary Force, who were based in Belfast prior to D-Day.
+The statues of Queen Victoria by Sir Thomas Brock can be found within the City Hall grounds, as well as a granite column commemorating the American Expeditionary Force, who was based in Belfast prior to D-Day.
 The grounds also contain a memorial that is dedicated to Sir Edward Harland.
-He was the former head of the Harland and Wolff shipyard, which was sculpted by Thomas Brock, in addition to Northern Ireland’s main war memorial, The Garden of Remembrance and Cenotaph.
+He was the former head of the Harland and Wolff shipyard, which was sculpted by Thomas Brock, in addition to Northern Ireland‘s main war memorial, The Garden of Remembrance and Cenotaph.

 The interior of the building has a number of notable features including The Porte-Cochère and Grand Entrance, and The Grand Staircase.
 The Great Hall was destroyed during the Belfast blitz and then rebuilt once again.